OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7.1.rst

    .. code:: bash

-      .. todo: #HR: <ce/pe/ee>:v7.1.0

       composer require --no-update oxid-esales/oxideshop-metapackage-<ce/pe/ee>:v7.1.0

 #.
 Remove or update the following packages from the :code:`require-devs` section of your composer.json.

    .. important::

-      Those packages as given in the OXID eShop 6.5 metapackages are not compatible with OXID eShop 7.
+      Those packages as given in the OXID eShop 6.5 metapackages are not compatible with OXID eShop 7.1.

    .. code::